Capacity Building Microgrant

 Agencies can only receive one microgrant in a fiscal year.
 Agencies under the Community Impact Grant umbrella cannot apply for funding for a program already being funded through United Way GBACC.
 Funds cannot be used for solicitation events.
 All funds must be used for direct impact or programming cost.
 Grant dollars cannot be applied to overhead costs such as personnel, rent, or other utilities.
 Funds awarded through the Microgrant program cannot be used for recurring subscription costs.
 Funds granted must be the sole source of funding and match the cost of the proposed purchase.
 Grant funding must not be used for illicit purposes.

 All dollars must be spent within 12 weeks of the award.
-Agencies will be required to submit a final report to United Way GBACC on the 15th of the first month after the 12 week period has ended.
+Agencies will be required to submit a final report to United Way GBACC by the stated deadline upon approval.
 All applications and reports will be reviewed by Community Impact volunteers.

 Agency Capacity Building